Percina roanoka: Distribution and habitat

 The darter lives in the drainage basin of the Roanoke, Tar, and Neuse rivers in Virginia and North Carolina.
-It is also found in the northern sections of the James River in Virginia and the New River in West Virginia and Virginia.
+It is also found in the northern sections of the James River in Virginia and the New River in West Virginia and Virginia, to the latter of which it may have been introduced.

 The darter prefers to live in small to medium-sized rivers.
 Adults and juvenile Percina roanoka tend to live in streams and riffles with gravel level substrate.
 Younger juveniles tend to live in pools near the riffles.

 Behavior

 The darter spawns from late May to late June.
-In the New River, the darter has been observed reproducing with the sharpnose darter to produce hybrids.
+In the New River, the darter has been observed reproducing with the sharpnose darter (Percina oxyrhynchus) to produce hybrids.

 The darter is a carnivore.
 It primarily consumes chironomids, mayflies and black flies.

 Conservation status

 The darter is ranked as least-concern by the International Union for Conservation of Nature.
 Reasons for this ranking include the darter's large habitat range, stable population size, large number of sub-populations and lack of major threats to its survival.